 Recent studies have shown that over 53 million Americans work as freelancers today changing the regular nine to five working hours schedule.
 As a freelance artist, beyond your creativity and giftings, there’s a place of keeping abreast with the current trends and the rapid shifts the industry experiences daily.
 Adding to your skills development, you know developing a professional artist contract is not negotiable to successfully handle your projects.

-Perhaps you are already staring at a golden opportunity, and all you need is a contract that will present you well before a client.
+Perhaps you are already staring at a golden opportunity, and all you need is a free artist contract template that will present you well before a client.
 But how then do you create an agreement if you are yet to formulate one?

 It becomes a challenge if you are yet to understand what it takes to make a good contract; and adding to the fact that new trends are emerging every day as clients also appreciate more bespoke agreements.
 If you find yourself in that situation, you may want to jump at every agreement you see.

-But before you do that, let’s see what a contract is all about before we show you to identify a great artist contract template.
+But before you do that, let’s see what a artist agreement template is all about before we show you to identify a great artist contract template.

 It is not uncommon to see different books on business advice on the need for a contract to work with every client.
 But in real business, people let things slip through the cracks.
 Some even believe that only big projects require a contract making them skip some vital paperwork.